fstark/PloTTY/README.md

-# caddraw
+# casdraw

-CadDraw is a work in progrss to create a PB-700 plotter magic drawing program.
+CasDraw is a work in progrss to create a PB-700 plotter magic drawing program.

 The ultimate goal is to produce a program that can be run on a PB-700 with a FA-10 plotter, and produce an image from an input text.